fanf2/kbd/README.md

   * double-shot injection moulding, which would need custom metal legends to be fabricated;

-  * dye sublimation printing, which is a skilled manual process, and in most cases cannot do white-on-black;
+  * dye sublimation printing, which is a skilled manual process (so one-off keycaps can cost $5 each), and cannot normally do white-on-black;

   * pad printing; laser etching; neither of which appear to be a popular option for custom keysets;

   * UV cured, used by print-on-demand suppliers.

-Double-shot and dye-sub sets have a lot of choice in the [keycap profile][] and the type of plastic, but a large minimum order quantity.
+Double-shot and dye-sub sets give you a lot of choice in [keycap profile][] and type of plastic, but have a large minimum order quantity.
+Custom set manufacturing is usually organized with a "group buy" process, like a DIY kickstarter.

 Custom UV printed keyboards are available from [Max Keyboard][] and [WASD Keyboards][]; both of them will only print on to ABS plastic with the OEM profile.

+### BBC Micro profile

-The BBC Micro keycap profile is uniform (all rows the same, not sculptured like the OEM profile) with shallow spherical keytops (not cylindrical like OEM), and all keytops angled backwards to produce a stairstep effect (not flat like DSA).
-It was probably the [Comptec / Signature Plastics][SP origins] old SA profile, before it was changed from uniform to sculptured.
-A modern version might be to use SA or DSS (both are spherical and sculptured) but adapted to a uniform set by making all keys with a shape from the same row.
+The BBC Micro keycap profile is uniform (all rows the same, not sculptured like the OEM profile) with shallow spherical keytops (not cylindrical like OEM), and all keytops angled backwards (not flat like DSA) to produce a stairstep effect when the whole board is angled forwards.

+It was probably the [Comptec / Signature Plastics][SP origins] old SA profile, before SA was changed from uniform to sculptured.
+A modern version might be to use SA or DSS (both are spherical and sculptured) but made into a uniform set by manufacturing all keys with a shape from the same row.

 [keycap profile]: https://old.reddit.com/r/MechanicalKeyboards/comments/j484j5/keycap_profiles_i_compiled_a_direct_comparison/
 [Max Keyboard]: https://www.maxkeyboard.com/shop/cherry-mx-keycaps/custom-color-printed-keycaps/